Nettie Locke Rogers

 All tiles are handmade and one of a kind.

-The process begins with rolling out the clay into slabs, cutting each one with a tile cutter and preparing the surface for painting with underglazes.
+The process begins by rolling clay into slabs.
+Each slab is then cut individually using a tile cutter and prepared for painting with underglazes.

-When the tiles are completely dry, they go through the bisque firing.
-Then a clear transparent glaze is applied- spray gun (w/air compressor) for an even application.
-This firing reaches 1980 degrees.
-This is low-fire range.
+Once the tiles are completely dry, they go through the bisque firing.
+Afterward, a clear transparent glaze is applied using a spray gun with an air compressor to ensure an even finish.
+The tiles are then fired again at 1980°F, which falls within the low-fire range.

-Handmade tiles not only have more of a unique look but can be customized to fit any home and purpose.
+Handmade tiles not only have a unique character, but they can also be customized to suit any home, space, or purpose.

 15" x 14" x 3" Ceramic cone 05, underglaze, glaze